Why Preventative Oral Care is Critical for Athletes

 The area of the mouth in which the lesions appeared further supported the idea that the mouth guards were causing them, Dr. Glass said.
 The number of lesions on the palate, which isn’t touched by a mouth guard, decreased.
 But the number of gingival, buccal, and tongue lesions increased.

-Much of the research focused on the organisms on the mouth-guards.
-The researchers examined 84 mouth-guards and found 164 gram-positive cocci, 158 gram-positive bacilli, 13 gram-negative cocci, and 23 gram-negative bacilli.
-Of the gram-positive cocci, 57% were methicillin-resistant and 5% were resistant to vancomycin, one of the antibiotics of last resort against methicillin-resistant bacteria, said Stan Conrad, Ph.D., an OSU professor of microbiology.
+Much of the research focused on the organisms on the athletic mouth guards.
+The researchers examined 84 mouth guards and found 164 gram-positive cocci, 158 gram-positive bacilli, 13 gram-negative cocci, and 23 gram-negative bacilli.
+Of the gram-positive cocci, 57% were methicillin-resistant (MRSA) and 5% were resistant to vancomycin, one of the antibiotics of last resort against methicillin-resistant bacteria, said Stan Conrad, Ph.D., an OSU professor of microbiology.